okmsbun/okmsbun_flutter/README.md

 ## **BufferingFutureBuilder**

 BufferingFutureBuilder is a widget that helps show old data instead of progress when a new request is made or data changes while using FutureBuilder.
+As soon as new data arrives, it replaces old data with new data.

 ```dart
 BufferingFutureBuilder<String>(